Freelancing Guide

 Per-project pricing (recommended)

 Charge a fixed price for a defined deliverable.
-This is where vibe coding freelancers make the most money because your AI-assisted speed is your profit margin.
-A $1,500 landing page that takes you 4 hours is $375/hr effective.
+This is where vibe coding freelancers benefit most because your AI-assisted speed is your profit margin.
+The faster you deliver, the higher your effective hourly rate.

 Best for: landing pages, internal tools, MVPs